AVS2001 Session AS-ThM: Oxides and Oxidation

 Magnesium nickel alloy (Mg2Ni) has been considered an excellent hydrogen storage medium because it has a high hydrogen capacity, forms a very stable hydride, is inexpensive, and it presents no environmental hazards.
 One of the major problems associated with the use of magnesium nickel alloy for hydrogen storage is its activation for initial hydrogen uptake.
 Traditionally, high temperatures and high pressures are needed for initial activation of this alloy.
 It has been discovered that treatment of Mg2Ni with liquid water and water vapor activates the alloy for hydrogen uptake.
 The purpose of this paper is to present results obtained from the surface modification of Mg2Ni with liquid water and water vapor.
 The data obtained suggest the presence of a hydroxide on the surface.
 It is believed that this is the first report of the presence of hydroxides on the surface of an active hydrogen storage alloy.
 Data obtained from x-ray photoelectron spectroscopy and transmission electron microscopy will be presented.

-10:20 AM AS-ThM-7 The Interaction of Organic Molecules with Oxidised Metal Surfaces: Studies by High Resolution XPS and ToF-SIMS
+10:20 AM Invited AS-ThM-7 The Interaction of Organic Molecules with Oxidised Metal Surfaces: Studies by High Resolution XPS and ToF-SIMS

 J.F.
 Watts (University of Surrey, UK)